The Ferret is an award-winning investigative journalism platform for Scotland and beyond.

 His journalism has won awards from Amnesty International, European Union, Scottish Press Awards and the National Union of Journalists.

 Fiona has many years experience as a freelance journalist and is a qualified lawyer.
-She is currently working on a digital journalism project with the National Union of Journalists and was previously assistant organiser.
+She is currently working with the National Union of Journalists and was previously assistant organiser.
 She edited the latest media guidelines on Responsible Reporting on Mental Health, Mental Illness & Death by Suicide and conducted research into Cyberbullying the Media for the NUJ with the University of Strathclyde.

 Fiona is also a media law/journalism tutor at the University of Strathclyde.
 She is a Reader Director of The Ferret responsible for press standards compliance and whistleblowing policies.